 - Coconut Milk — Full fat type from a can.
 I always use Wegman’s or Trader Joe’s brand.

 - Butter — Salted works perfectly.
 If you use unsalted, add a pinch more salt to the recipe.
+To make it more like Honduran Coconut Bread, use 3 tablespoons of coconut oil.

 - Sugar — Lots of sugar in this loaf, yet it’s not a sweet loaf.